MichalDDD/tescoSelenium/README.md

 run 'main.py'

-to change selected product categories just change the list given to the Linkdownloader object as a parameter
+to change selected product categories just change the list given to the Linkdownloader object as a parameter in the main file